 Using these fall decorating “do’s” will not only give you a home that’s tastefully decorated for fall, but will give you a home that is sophisticated, relaxed and cozy.

-- Choose a color palette to stick with and use tones that are found in nature.
+Choose a color palette of warm tones that are found in nature.
+A warm palette doesn’t have to include orange either.
+Look for fall florals that are in more muted, warm hues of green, cream, gold and brown.
 Click HERE for 12 different color palette ideas that are perfect for fall.

-- Remember to incorporate plenty of texture to add that all important interest and to exude a feeling of coziness.
+Remember to incorporate plenty of texture to add tactile interest and to exude a feeling of coziness.
 Think baskets, snuggly knit throw blankets, soft furs and velvets.

 TASTEFUL FALL DECORATING DON’TS:

 There are lots of “do’s” when it comes to seasonal decorating, but there are also some things that you should avoid.
 Styles change over the years and many of the things that gave a cozy vibe a few years ago just don’t work well today.

 Don’t get carried away with a fall theme, such as owls, too many pumpkins, fall signs, etc. Decorating for a season with a theme can take it from charming to kitschy if you aren’t careful.

 That doesn’t mean that you shouldn’t use any of these items – rather that you should use them sparingly.
 The below mantel that I decorated several years ago is a prime example of a fall mantel gone bad.
 I loved it at the time, but not so much today.